docker/docs/engine/swarm/key-concepts.md

 The cluster management and orchestration features embedded in the Docker Engine are built using [swarmkit](https://github.com/docker/swarmkit/).
-Swarmkit is a separate project which implements Dockr's orchestration layer and is used directly within Docker.
+Swarmkit is a separate project which implements Docker's orchestration layer and is used directly within Docker.

-A swarm consists of multiple Docker hosts which run in **swarm mode** and act as managers (to manage membership and delegation) and workers, which run [swarm services](key-concepts.md#services-and-tasks).
+A swarm consists of multiple Docker hosts which run in **swarm mode** and act as managers (to manage membership and delegation) and workers (which run [swarm services](key-concepts.md#services-and-tasks)).
+A given Docker host can be a manager, a worker, or perform both roles.
 When you create a service, you define its optimal state (number of replicas, network and storage resources available to it, ports the service exposes to the outside world, and more).
-Docker works to maintain that optimal state.
+Docker works to maintain that desired state.
 For instance, if a worker node becomes unavailable, Docker schedules that node's tasks on other nodes.
+A _task_ is a running container which is part of a swarm service and managed by a swarm manager, as opposed to a standalone container.

 One of the key advantages of swarm services over standalone containers is that you can modify a service's configuration, including the networks and volumes it